About New Aberdeen College

 While we are confident that our academic program will train students for nearly any vocation, we recognize the need to give them a path into the job market.
 New Aberdeen College’s vision includes three pillars, including “cultivating industriousness,” a term that encompasses the ability to accomplish meaningful work.
 We will equip students with interview skills, resume building, career counseling, and other valuable tools to facilitate their entry into the economy.

-What Distinguishes New Aberdeen from other Liberal Arts Colleges?
+What Distinguishes New Aberdeen from other Christian Liberal Arts Colleges?

 Contemporary “liberal arts” degrees are typically less discreet in their course selection because the term has become an umbrella for any course that is not an expression of mechanical or fine arts (e.g. brick masonry, sculpture, painting, etc. ).
 Modern curricula are rarely rooted in classics and Great Books but focus instead on contemporary theories, most famously Critical Theory.
 Testing is content-oriented rather than dialogical in nature.
 The secular academy typically indoctrinates leftist ideologies rather than creating independent thinking scholars.
 Altogether, these trends have given the title “liberal arts” a negative reputation.
 New Aberdeen College, however, gladly embraces the rich academic tradition of the historic liberal arts, which is a valuable gift from our forefathers and the ancients, to the benefit of our students, our society, and future generations.